Reducing the Risk of Groundwater Contamination by Improving Household Wastewater Treatment

 Disposal of pumpage from septic tanks and other treatment systems on-site should follow similar rules as for wastewater.
 Sludges are more concentrated than treated wastewater, so lower application rates are recommended.

 Only land-apply wastewater and sludge where permitted by the Department of Natural Resources (DNR).
-Approved sites for land application must meet requirements found in Missouri Code 10CSR20.800, including requirements for soil, depth to groundwater or bedrock, slope and distance from well and residences.
+Approved sites for land application must meet requirements found in Missouri Code of State Regulations (10CSR20.800), including requirements for soil, depth to groundwater or bedrock, slope and distance from well and residences.

 If you suspect your household wastewater treatment system is backing up or your distribution system is clogged, first contact your plumber or treatment-system installer, who may have suggestions for extending the life of your system.

-- Do not use septic-tank cleaners that contain degreasing solvents like TCE.
+- Do not use septic-tank cleaners that contain degreasing solvents like trichloroethylene (TCE).
 They can contaminate groundwater.

 - Do not place more soil over a surfacing soil-absorption field; this does not fix the system, and it will soon surface again.